 His Perfect Plan

-This year’s mission trip to Kenya, June 19-30, 2021, was one of continuous amazement over His goodness and faithfulness during a time of much uncertainty in the world around us.
+June 19-30, 2021: This trip was one of continuous amazement over His goodness and faithfulness during a time of much uncertainty in the world around us.
 When the effects of Covid-19 on travel, planning, logistics, and team formation seemed impossible in our human wisdom, God still was in control of all things and His perfect plan was still to be accomplished.

 As our trip drew near this year, the Lord allowed the enemy to test our faith several times through many hurdles.
 This first included the team getting access to the Covid vaccination to make travel to Africa in an epidemic possible.
 The Lord was up to the task and provided it in His perfect timing.
 The next was having our airline tickets cancelled just weeks before departure.
 The Lord provided tickets on another airline, for the same days, with additional baggage included, just a month before departure.
 Next, all our in-country plans were changed two days prior to travel due to new Covid restrictions in Kenya.
 Thirteen western counties, including the one where we had planned to work the following week in Malava were shutdown.
 This required trusting the Lord to lead us into areas that He had already been working in but we hadn’t even considered.
 Finally, the Covid test itself was a hurdle due to the timing of the test results and the arrival dates in Nairobi.
 Even though we received negative results for all six team members to fit the time window, the gate agent tried to tell us it was not the right timing and we wouldn’t be able to go.
 Fortunately the Lord intervened at check in and changed the mind of the agent so we could board the plane.
 We thanked the Lord for all the prayer warriors He had raised up to fight these battles.